Electricity

 The Ministry of Mining and Energy of Serbia awarded a contract to French state-owned energy utility EDF and engineering company Egis Industries for a preliminary technical study for considering the peaceful use of nuclear energy.

 Following an agreement last month between Serbia and EDF to assess the potential for developing a civil nuclear program, the French state-owned energy utility and engineering firm Egis Industries won a tender for the country’s first study.
-Last month the government in Belgrade adopted changes to the Law on Energy, aiming to abolish a 1989 moratorium on the construction of nuclear power plants.
+The government in Belgrade adopted changes to the Law on Energy in August as well, aiming to abolish a 1989 moratorium on the construction of nuclear power plants.

 The Ministry of Mining and Energy issued the public procurement order in June.
-It delayed the deadline by two weeks and opened the bids on August 2, the documentation shows.
+It delayed the deadline by two weeks and opened the bids on August 2, the document shows.

 EDF and Egis won the most points.
 Their bid almost matched the government’s estimate, at EUR 120,000 excluding value-added tax.